-While most of the time we spend with bike trailers is spent, well, biking, it's essential for a bike-and-trailer rig to be maneuverable as it's being walked along a sidewalk or navigated to a bike rack.
+While most of the time with bike trailers is spent, well, biking, it's essential for a bike-and-trailer rig to be maneuverable as it's being walked along a sidewalk or navigated to a bike rack.
 We evaluated the trailers' walkability by weaving them through tricky-yet-typical urban infrastructure, as well as around the cars and gates typical of suburban detached homes.
 The Thule Chariots were standouts in this area — their hitches allow for maximal rotation, and their tow arms are sharply bent, which keeps the front of the trailer close to the bike while allowing for quick turns.
 The worst performer here was the Weehoo weeGo, which has a very long and relatively straight tow arm that makes it very difficult to navigate tight spaces.

 If your kids aren't happy in the trailer, chances are you're not going to get much use out of it, so we took a close look at the way passengers experience each of the products we tested.
 We evaluated how easy it is for kids to get in and out, how comfortable the seat and harness are, how much space passengers have, how smooth the ride is both on- and off-road and how well passengers are protected from the elements.
 The Thule Chariot Cross was outstanding in this category and earned a perfect 10 for passenger experience, with our Editors' Choice, the Burley D'Lite, coming in a close second.